Prom Etiquette Guide: How to Buy the Right Corsage

 peach-rose-corsage-2

-You should allow ample time for your corsage, whether you're ordering online and need to allow for shipping time or buying directly from a florist.
-Prom is a very busy time of year for florists (in addition to all the prom orders, they're also often handling Mother's Day and graduation requests, as well as heading into wedding season).
-Therefore, you need to give them plenty of time to ensure you're getting the best work.
-If you want to purchase a pre-made corsage, visit the shop a week prior to the dance to place your order, but be aware that the choices will be limited (and call ahead to be sure the florist you're visiting sells them).
+You should allow ample time to buy your corsage, whether you're ordering online and need to allow for shipping time or buying directly from a florist.
+Prom is a very busy time of year for florists, and in addition to all of the prom orders, they're also often handling Mother's Day and graduation requests as well as heading into wedding season.
+Therefore, you need to give them plenty of time to ensure that you're getting the best work.
+If you want to purchase a premade corsage, visit the shop a week prior to the dance to place your order, but be aware that the choices will be limited (and call ahead to be sure that the florist you're visiting sells them).
 Do not go into a florist the same day as the prom and expect them to make miracles happen.

 How Much is a Corsage?